 For instance, Chinese trade data greatly fell short of expectations.
 It showed that China’s exports fell by a whopping 3.1% in June, which was significantly lower (and opposite) the 4% gain the market had initially expected.

 Heck, even the future of China’s trade industry looks bleak.
 The official Manufacturing Purchasing Managers’ Index (PMI) of China slipped to 50.1 in June from May’s 50.8, which is just a sliver above the 50.0 level that separates growth from contraction.Meanwhile, a separate PMI survey sponsored by HSBC dropped to its lowest level in 9 months to 48.2.

 How about the job market?
 It’s just as crappy too, apparently.
 A government-run survey revealed that hiring in factories shrunk for the 13th consecutive month in June.

 The risks to the GDP are now more to the downside, and that a hard landing is more likely.
 For the first time ever, China will likely miss its growth target for 2013.

 Potential Effect on Currencies

-In the past several months, the People’s Bank of China (PBoC) has adamantly resisted in taking any policy action to support the economy.
-It has instead chosen to go for a more balanced approached.
-It wants to rely on sustainable growth rather than depend on excessive stimulus measures funded by large amounts of debt.
+In the past several months, the People’s Bank of China (PBoC) has adamantly resisted taking any policy action to support the economy.
+It has instead chosen to go for a more balanced approach.

 But a terrible GDP figure could change all that.
-If the GDP disappoints, the PBoC could shift gears and reconsider its hard line stance towards monetary policy.
+If the GDP disappoints, the PBoC could shift gears and reconsider its hard-line stance towards monetary policy.

 Watch the results carefully, folks.
-If the actual result misses consensus, it’s reasonable to expect for risk to pick up and lead to a rally in high-yielding currencies like the Aussie and the Kiwi.
+If the actual result misses consensus, it’s reasonable to expect risk to pick up and lead to a rally in high-yielding currencies like the Aussie and the Kiwi.